hashgraph/hedera-mirror-node/README.md

 ### Database URL as environment parameter

+Added columns to t_entities to record expiry time, autorenew period, keys and proxy account.

+### Database URL as environment parameter

 The connection to the database can be specified as an environment variable `HEDERA_MIRROR_DB_URL` or added to the `.env.` file.

 ### Added optional persistence of crypto transfers, file contents, contract creation and call results and claim data